 Darran Anderson is the Director of Strategy & Innovation for TxDOT.
-He is responsible for directing TxDOT's strategies for technology, innovation, research and performance.
-He directs planning, analysis, execution, change management and continuous assessment of technology and business process improvements, and strategic research and innovation initiatives across TxDOT.
-He has 29 years’ experience in the areas of: leadership, strategic planning, operations, technology programs, training, tests/experimentation, sensors and simulation.
-He’s happy to be living in Texas, and blessed with a great family and a fun job.
+He is responsible for directing TxDOT's strategies for technology, innovation, research, and performance.
+He directs the planning, analysis, execution, change management and continuous assessment of technology and business process improvements, and strategic research and innovation initiatives across TxDOT.
+He has 29 years’ experience in the areas of: leadership, strategic planning, operations, technology programs, training, tests/experimentation, sensors, and simulation.
+He’s happy to be living in Texas and blessed with a great family and a fun job.

 Kirk T. Steudle began his career with the Michigan Department of Transportation (MDOT) in 1987.
 A registered professional engineer, he rose through the ranks of the department to his current position.
 Steudle is a national leader in the development of connected vehicle technology, which allows vehicles to communicate with the road and other vehicles to improve safety and mobility.
 He continues to work with a partnership of governments and auto manufacturers to further high-tech highway operations and, at the same time, improve Michigan’s economy.

 Current Status of Deployment and Future of Connected and Autonomous Vehicles Around the World

 Vincent Valdes, Associate Administrator for Research, Demonstration and Innovation, Federal Transit Administration (U.S. Update)